clj-kondo/clj-kondo/README.md

 ## Status

 This is a hobby project.
 Let me know if you find this useful.
-I might add more features later.
+More features might be added later.
+For new features I would like to focus on things that [joker](https://github.com/candid82/joker) does't support yet, so I recommend enabling that one as well.

 ## Installation